Xavier Philippe (criminal): Murder of Christophe Belle

-The other deaths
+Other deaths linked to Xavier Philippe

 On 7 December 2005, his ex-wife was interviewed.
 She stated that, on the night of 17 to 18 November 1988, he came home later than usual.
 He allegedly confessed to her that he had killed Pascal Le Roy in order to avoid prison.
 Pascal Le Roy was a former business partner who had been missing since then.
 He warned her not to go to the police and even threatened her.
 This added a new element to the case before Xavier Philippe's trial.

 When checking Philippe's criminal record, investigators discovered a conviction for manslaughter.
-Fourteen years earlier, on 27 June 1991, while riding his motorbike and deliberately running a red light, Philippe fatally knocked down Joseph Terzian, 86, in a district of Paris.
-Initially imprisoned for murder, Philippe was finally convicted of manslaughter and briefly imprisoned before being released.
+On 27 June 1991, while riding a motorcycle and running a red light, Philippe struck and killed 86-year-old Joseph Terzian in Paris.
+Initially charged with murder, Philippe was ultimately convicted of manslaughter and briefly imprisoned before being released.

-A third death is suspected to be linked to Philippe.
+A third death is suspected of being linked to Philippe.
 When his brother Bertrand was found dead on 5 July 1995, the investigation concluded that it was suicide.
 Philippe has always maintained that his brother's suicide was Gomez's fault.
-The attempted murder of Gomez in 1998 was allegedly motivated by this case.
+This case allegedly motivated the attempted murder of Gomez in 1998.
 For his part, Gomez has always maintained that Philippe killed his brother and then made it look like suicide.

-Philippe was also charged in May 2006 with the attempted murder of Tony Gomez in April 1998.
-His obsession with getting rid of his associates earned him the nickname ‘the serial killer of associates’.

 Trial for Belle's murder.

 On 23 June 2008, Philippe's trial began at the Val-de-Marne Assize Court.
 The court examined the case and the defendant's background for two long weeks.
 During the trial, Gomez, his former business partner and nightclub owner, was questioned.
-He said of the defendant: ‘He never had any rules, he dares to do anything because he doesn't know the difference between what is allowed and what is not.’
+He said of the defendant: 'He never had any rules, he dares to do anything because he doesn't know the difference between what is allowed and what is not.'
 He made no secret of his negative opinion of him; he was convinced of his former business partner's guilt in the 1998 assault case.
 Gomez is convinced that he was the target.
-He decides to file a complaint against Philippe.
+He filed a complaint against Philippe.

-During his closing argument, Philippe Sarda, Philippe's lawyer, stated: ‘We will focus on the many inconsistencies in this case and try to prove that it was a set-up that ultimately benefited Tony Gomez.’
+During his closing argument, Philippe Sarda, Philippe's lawyer, stated: "We will focus on the many inconsistencies in this case and try to prove that it was a set-up that ultimately benefited Tony Gomez."
 On 5 July, Philippe was sentenced to 30 years' imprisonment.

 Philippe's lawyer lodged an appeal, but the 30-year sentence was upheld on appeal on 17 June 2010.
 Philippe appealed to the Court of cassation, but the Court rejected his appeal.
 He then requested a priority constitutionality review, but this was also rejected, confirming his 30-year prison sentence.